Gayathri0-0/multimodal-cricket-motion-analysis/README.md

 🏏 Multimodal Cricket Motion Analysis
-> AI-powered cricket motion analysis using computer vision and pose estimation to evaluate player performance and biomechanics.
+->AI-powered cricket motion analysis using computer vision and pose estimation to evaluate player performance and biomechanics.

 📌 Problem Statement
 Analyzing cricket techniques such as batting and bowling traditionally relies heavily on manual observation, which can be subjective, time-consuming, and prone to human error.
 There is a need for an automated system that can objectively evaluate player movements and provide actionable insights.